 November to February are the most popular months.
-Locals travel to North Thailand during these to visit their families and for the cooler climate.
+Locals travel to North Thailand during these festive days to visit their families and for the cooler climate.

 Your luggage can be stored right next to you in the train aisle.
 Keep a small bag with your valuables in it especially if you are on the sleeper train and in the upper deck bed with you.